Hannon Armstrong and Clearway Link $950M Solar, Wind and Storage Investment

-Hannon Armstrong and Clearway Energy Inc. are jointly investing about $950 million in a nearly 2 gigawatt portfolio of existing and new wind, solar and energy storage projects, capping off a year of record-setting U.S. renewables growth with an eye on even greater growth to come.
+Hannon Armstrong and Clearway Energy Inc. are jointly investing about $950 million in a nearly 2-gigawatt portfolio of existing and new wind, solar and energy storage projects, capping off a year of record-setting U.S. renewables growth with an eye on even greater growth to come.

 Hannon Armstrong’s shared investment with Clearway Energy Inc., the publicly traded affiliate of Clearway Energy Group, will give the climate-focused infrastructure investor a preferred equity interest in a seven-project portfolio including 874 megawatts of onshore wind, 192 MW of utility-scale solar, and 557 MW of utility-scale solar combined with 395 MW of co-located storage.